mahmoudSaaadallah/Learning/Django/Django Rest Frame work/Class Based View (Generic).md

 *   **`serializer_class`**: The [[Serializer]] class that DRF should use to convert your model instances to/from JSON.
 *   **`lookup_field`**: (For detail views) The model field that should be used to look up individual instances (defaults to `pk` for primary key). use for search if not override it will be `pk` by default.

+Or
+	*  Override `get_queryset()`/`get_serializer_class()`.
+	  If you are overriding a view method, it is important that you call `get_queryset()` instead of accessing the `queryset` property directly, as `queryset` will get evaluated only once, and those results are cached for all subsequent requests.
+	* This is the rely important when we want to use specific logic with the queryset or the serializer class before we set it, then we will need to override those methods.

 Let's set up a simple Django model and its serializer, which we'll use throughout our examples.

 ---